dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 * `GET /api/tracker/trackedEntities`
 * `GET /api/tracker/relationships`

-Significant changes occurred in version 2.36 to make the interface with clients homogeneous and to allow more consistent and flexible ways to use the services.

 > ***NOTE***
 >
 > The old endpoints are marked as deprecated but still work as before.<br>